UoA-EEEEason/ReactNative-app-CarbonGo---Lying-Flat-group/README.md

 # About github pull requests and merge branch to master

-1. Create a branch for each part of the code, such as branch name -> "home pages - yixuan"
+1. Create a branch for each part of the code, such as branch name -> "yixuan - home pages"

 2. Edit the code in your working branch and pull and push